AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/hybrid/composite-components.md

 # Composite Components in SPAs {#composite-components-in-spas}

 Composite components leverage the modular nature of AEM components by combining multiple base components into a single component.
-A common composite component use case is the card component, which can be accomplished as combination of the image and text components.
+A common composite component use case is the card component, made of a combination of the image and text components.

 When composite components are properly implemented within the AEM Single Page Application (SPA) Editor framework, the content authors can drag and drop such components as they would any other component, but still have the ability to individually edit each component making up the composite component.